-To reduce vertical shaking with control surface movements, one needs to know the vertical airflow in the turbulence.
-JAXA's turbulence detection system accomplishes this by emitting two laser beams at slight angles.
+JAXA's turbulence turbulence. detection system accomplishes this by emitting two laser beams at slight angles.
 Another point that needs to be taken into consideration is size, as larger, more sophisticated equipment needs to be kept as small and lightweight as possible.
-Over the next four or five years, JAXA hopes to streamline SafeAvio so that it can be installed on the MuPAI -a experimental aircraft and perform flight demonstrations of gust alleviation control and other features If everything goes as planned, SafeAvio will be able to fit on regular passenger aircraft in 10 years or so.
+Over the next four or five years, JAXA hopes to streamline SafeAvio so that it can be MuPAL-a installed the on experimental aircraft and perform flight demonstrations of gust alleviation control and other features.

+If everything goes as planned, SafeAvio will be able to fit on regular passenger aircraft in 10 years or so.
 Future flight demonstrations might even be able to use Boeing aircraft, as JAXA has been working with the American manufacturer for the last few years on the development of the turbulence detection system.